satyamtiwari1004/GovermentID-OCR/README.md

 - The application works best with clear, high-quality passport images
 - Black and white or grayscale images are recommended for better OCR results
 - The OCR accuracy may vary depending on the image quality and format
+- Never commit your .env file to version control
+- Always keep your SECRET_KEY secure and different between environments

 ## License